-The courses SaarRowingCenter offers in Dreisbach on the river Saar are 3-day and 4-day courses for rowers in single sculls, double sculls and larger boats.
+The courses SaarRowingCenter offers in Dreisbach on the river Saar are 3-day and 4-day courses for rowers in the single scull, double scull or pair.
 Dreisbach an der Saar is located between Trier and the Luxembourg border, and is an excellent place for rowers looking to improve their technique or novices wanting to learn to row in a single scull.

 Summer courses in Dreisbach on the river Saar are:

-- Single/double sculling for advanced and experienced scullers 3 days
+- Single/double sculling or 2- for advanced and experienced rowers: 3 or 4 days

-- New in 2018: Single/double sculling for advanced and experienced scullers (3 days) with targeted strength training or functional movement training
+- Single/double sculling or 2- for advanced and experienced rowers with targeted strength training (3 days) or functional movement training: 4 days

 - Team/Crew coaching